 Accountability is the easiest concept in Traction to wrap your head around.
 At the same time, it’s one of the hardest to actually achieve.
 The basis of Traction® is that accountability is broken into scaling goals.
-If you’re using the Entrepreneurial Operating System® already, you’re probably familiar with the following goal structure:
+If you’re self-implementing EOS already, you’re probably familiar with the following goal structure:

 And you’re familiar with the idea of an EOS Scorecard™, and how it gets you the predictive data you need to know how your business is running.

 If you’re here, it means that, despite having all of these in place, one or more of them just isn’t getting done.
 Well, why is that?

 - Week 1: Everything gets set up.
 Everyone is on board.

 - Week 2: A couple of to-dos got missed, but we understand everyone is busy.

 - Week 3: A lot of to-dos got missed, and a few Rocks were off-track, but I’m sure it’s fine

 - Week 4: Half the stuff we were supposed to do didn’t get done.